Discrete-Time Dynamical Systems

 Model Development Process

 Figure f:modelingProcess provides a stylized illustration of key steps in model development and analysis.
 [1] Scientific model development typically involves hypothesis generation, experimentation, and data analysis.
-This course correspondingly shows how to run simulation experiments, to analyze the resulting data, and to report the experimental results.
+This book correspondingly shows how to run simulation experiments, to analyze the resulting data, and to report the experimental results.

 Activity diagram of the process of modeling.